eregs/eregs.github.io/README.md

 The documentation uses [Jekyll](http://jekyllrb.com/) and our [DOCter](https://github.com/cfpb/DOCter) theme.

-Be sure to have Jekyll and Kramdown installed:
+Be sure to have Jekyll, Kramdown, and Pygments.rb installed.

 ```
 gem install jekyll
 gem install kramdown
+gem install pygments.rb
 ```

 Fork and clone the repo: